 - 1. Perform duties of President if he/she is not able to serve. - 2.
 Serve as Chairperson of the Program Committee and in this capacity shall: - a) During December and January, arrange for program planning meeting in conjunction with the WSSA meeting in February and again in March at the convention site, if deemed necessary.
 Determine which of the Society officers and sectional chairpersons need to attend the program planning meeting.
 Make use of electronic mail and telephone facilities including telephone conference calls among officers or sectional chairpersons to accomplish Society business.
 Brief meetings with newly elected sectional chairpersons at the current conference are encouraged. - b) Conduct program planning activities and present a format and theme for program for consideration by the Committee.
 Consult with the Program Committee concerning the General Session, Symposia, the Banquet Program, and the Sectional Programs.
-Collaborate with Sectional Program Chairpersons to develop symposia and invitational papers. - c) Confirm and/or appoint Sectional Program Chairpersons and ascertain that all Sectional Program Chairpersons understand their responsibilities in developing the program. - d) In July, extend the call for papers and posters in coordination with Communications Editor. - e) Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee. - f) Consult with the Local Arrangements Committee, President, and various committees concerning the Banquet Program and other meal functions. - g) At the earliest possible date, advise the Local Arrangements Committee on the meeting room needs, including time of beginning and ending of each function, type of function, estimated seating capacity required, visual aids, public address and other special equipment.
-The Local Arrangements Committee should assist in making the final room assignments.
+Collaborate with Sectional Program Chairpersons to develop symposia and invitational papers. - c) Confirm and/or appoint Sectional Program Chairpersons and ascertain that all Sectional Program Chairpersons understand their responsibilities in developing the program. - d) In July, extend the call for papers and posters in coordination with Communications Editor. - e) Review the titles submissions to ensure alignment with NCWSS principles and limit primary authors to a maximum of 2 for papers, 2 posters or one paper and one poster.
+Authors may present an additional invited symposium paper

-- h) Complete Program by October 15 and mail to NCWSS membership by November 1. - i) Coordinate with the Executive Secretary on printing and mailing program.
+- f) Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee. - g) Consult with the Local Arrangements Committee, President, and various committees concerning the Banquet Program and other meal functions. - h) At the earliest possible date, advise the Local Arrangements Committee on the meeting room needs, including time of beginning and ending of each function, type of function, estimated seating capacity required, visual aids, public address and other special equipment.
+The Local Arrangements Committee should assist in making the final room assignments. - h) Complete Program by October 15 and mail to NCWSS membership by November 1. - i) Coordinate with the Executive Secretary on printing and mailing program.
 Discussions on program printing and mailing should have been made at time of Program Planning Meeting. - j) Coordinate with Executive Secretary on printing banquet programs and tickets. - k) Keep all officers, directors and members of the Program, and Local Arrangements committees advised on all activities of the Program Committee. - 1) Preside at the General Session of the NCWSS annual meeting. - 3.
 Determine individuals to be on NCWSS Committees so formal appointments can be made immediately after becoming President.
 The President-Elect shall consult the Vice-President for recommendations for Committee Vice-Chairpersons. - 4.
 Perform other duties delegated by the President or the Board of Directors. - 5.
 Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.